-- 18 years of age to sell, serve, or dispense any type of alcohol beverages under the direct supervision of a person who is a least 21 years of age. - 21 years of age or more to handle and serve alcohol beverages in taverns and lodging that do not regularly serve meals.
+- 18 years of age to sell, serve, dispense, or handle any type of alcohol beverages under the direct supervision of a person who is a least 21 years of age. - 21 years of age or more to handle and serve alcohol beverages in taverns and lodging that do not regularly serve meals.